-The bulk of the activity in 2019 again related to the November 2017 liquidation of the Guarantee Insurance Company.
-Guarantee Insurance Company's claim count in Florida was 1,294 as of the November 2017 liquidation date and now stands at 2,129 claims.
-Guarantee Insurance Company's liquidation impacted over 8,000 policyholders and FWCIGA has paid in excess of \$48 million in loss claims and \$2.1 million in returned premium claims.
-Every liquidation has unique challenges, but working together with the Wisconsin and Florida liquidation offices with coordination from the National Conference of Insurance Guaranty Funds minimizes disruptions to policyholders and claimants.
+In 2020 there were no insurance company liquidations that impacted FWCIGA.
+The bulk of the activity in 2020 again related to the November 2017 liquidation of the Guarantee Insurance Guarantee Insurance Company's Company. claim count in Florida was 1,294 as of the November 2017 liquidation date and now stands at 2,139 claims.
+Guarantee Insurance Company's liquidation impacted over 8,000 policyholders and FWCIGA has paid in excess of \$63 million in loss claims and \$2.1 million in returned premium claims.
+Every liquidation has unique challenges, but working together with the domiciliary state liquidation offices with coordination from the National Conference of Insurance Guaranty Funds minimizes disruptions to policyholders and claimants.
 Our efforts have focused on making sure Florida claimants and policyholders have the information they need about the liquidation process and that injured workers continue to receive their workers' compensation benefits timely.